tus/tus-resumable-upload-protocol/protocol.md

 If the upload tag in a `HEAD` request is unknown or no longer known by the Server, it MUST respond with the `404 Not Found` or `410 Gone` status.

+If the `Upload-Tag` header in a `HEAD` request to the upload creation URL is missing, the Server MUST respond with the `400 Bad Request` status.

+If the `Upload-Tag`  header is invalid in a `POST` or `HEAD` request, the Server MUST respond with the `400 Bad Request` status.

 If the upload tag in a `POST` request is already in use for a different, ongoing upload, the Server MUST respond with a `409 Conflict` status.